AmosBunde/data_enginer_design/README.md

 ### Disclaimer and Assumption
 1. The solution is not complete.
 2. The last git action on Postgres services start is main error that is still needs to be debugged.
-3. I didn't initiate the Graphana for Visualization because of point No. 2.
+3. I didn't initiate the Graphana/Apache Superset for Visualization because of point No. 2.
 4. I picked the Conterized service for kafka because of:
        - It's easy to integrate with clickhouse drivers.
        - The CDC would be easily introduced to Kafka using Debezium of Table Primary Keys on the Topic.